scfmod/FS22_TerraFarm/README.md

 On client side in multiplayer tire tracks doesn't disappear when terraforming the landscape.
 This is because the game does not sync tire tracks in multiplayer.
 I may be able to fix this in a later version, but for now this is a very low prioritized visual bug.

+## Translations

+If anyone is interested in adding more translations to the mod, [create a new issue](https://github.com/scfmod/FS22_TerraFarm/issues/) with translation file(s) and I will add them :-)

 ## Credits